NurTasin/graphPaper/README.md

 self.close() --> Closes the graph paper window properly.<br>
 <br>
 <h2>Conclusion</h2>
 N.B: As this library is designed and built within 15~20 minutes you may find some bugs here.
-Issue it on www.github.com/NurTasin/graphPaper.git
+Issue it on https://github.com/NurTasin/graphPaper/issues .<br>
 The module graphics.py I have used in this library, is open-source software released under the terms of the GPL (http://www.gnu.org/licenses/gpl.html).<br><br>
 <strong>Thanks to John Zelle and Others for designing the graphics library.</strong>